How We Test

 Because wind noise varies significantly by speed, we capture wind speed data during our test runs and extract exact cycling speed information from our Garmin 520.
 The digital anemometer and Garmin data is matched to the recorded sound files to help ensure that our road testing conclusions are as accurate as possible.

 And, of course, periodic equipment testing and re-calibration is essential for accuracy.

 We use probe microphones for accurate real in-ear measurements (REM) - similar to those used by audiologists.
 The tip of the probe tube is placed approximately 5 millimeters from the eardrum.
-This allows us to measure wind noise more accurately.
+This allows us to measure wind noise more accurately (e.g. viscous dissipation effects in the ear canal attenuate the level of pressure fluctuations).
 We have read about people measuring wind noise by placing a microphone at the center of the rider’s outer ear.
-Anyone who has held a microphone in the wind or even just breathed at one will know that they can be susceptible to small variations in air pressure, causing false wind noise signals known as 'pseudo-sound'.
+Anyone who has held a microphone in the wind or even just breathed at one will know that they can be susceptible to relatively small variations in air pressure (and accompanying self noise), causing inaccurate measurements.

 Most wind tunnels are designed for testing of aerodynamic effects like drag, and are very noisy.
 Aeroacoustic testing requires extensive noise suppression, and these quiet wind tunnels are rare, specialized, and very expensive.
 Cat-Ears has built three quiet open jet wind tunnels.
 With careful attention to sound and vibration damping, they are remarkably quiet for the volume of air moved.
 We have constructed "test heads" (Custom Acoustic Test Simulators - CATS) that are equipped with realistic silicon ears and simulated ear canals.
 Miniature condenser microphones are placed in the ear canals - at the location of the ear drum.
 This is critical for correct real ear WNR measurements.